sirio81/vmcli/README.md

 Suggestions:

-link the vmcli to your path, you can run the command every were:
+link the vmcli to your path, you can run the command everywhere:

     ln -s /home/user/vmcli/vmcli.py /usr/local/bin